openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/13_modules.rst

 .. meta:
     frontend_status: None

-A *namespace declaration* introduces the name (``identifer`` below) to be used as a qualifier for access to each exported entity of a namespace.
+A *namespace declaration* introduces the qualified name to be used as a qualifier for access to each exported entity of a namespace.
 Appropriate syntax is presented below:

 .. code-block:: abnf